Thoracic Outlet Syndrome Specialists Eugene

 About Thoracic Outlet Syndrome

-Thoracic outlet syndrome can cause arm numbness, tingling, or heaviness when the nerves or blood vessels are compressed between the neck, ribs, and shoulder.
-Physical therapy improves rib and thoracic mobility and builds scapular and postural strength to reduce compression.
-The goal is comfortable overhead use and normal arm sensation.
+Thoracic outlet syndrome can cause arm numbness, tingling, or heaviness when nerves or blood vessels are compressed near the neck and shoulder.
+Physical therapy improves mobility and scapular strength to reduce compression and restore normal arm use.

 Expected Recovery Window